Welcome to our Manchester Clinical Negligence & Personal Injury Conference on Wednesday 18th October 2023 at The Lowry Hotel.

 Isaac Hogarth

-Isaac has a specialist clinical negligence and personal injury practice.
+Isaac has a specialist clinical negligence, personal injury and insurance practice.
 A large number of Isaac’s instructions relate to cases involving life-changing spinal and brain injuries, chronic pain and fatalities.
-Isaac is often instructed by defendants in cases involving allegations of fraud.
 He is ranked as a leading junior in personal injury and clinical negligence in both the Legal 500 and Chambers and Partners 2024.

 In addition to his civil practice, Isaac is often instructed to provide representation at inquests, particularly those arising from deaths in hospitals and road traffic accidents.